dropchop-com/snakejar/README.md

 Of course, we also introduced numerous limitations, so we only support:
 - single usage paradigm (contrary to Jep with much richer usage patterns),
-- Python 3.9 (if you use compiled code),
+- Python 3.8 or 3.9 (if you use compiled code),
 - Linux

 Internal Python related notes: